aparo/pyes/docs/guide/reference/java-api/client.rst

     client.close();

-Note that you have to set the cluster name if you use one different to :ref:`elasticsearch <es-guide-reference-java-api>`  ch <es-guide-reference-java-api>`
+Note that you have to set the cluster name if you use one different to :ref:`elasticsearch <es-guide-reference-java-api>`

 .. code-block:: java